On 27 July 2022, Volterra Fietta hosted a virtual seminar on “Arbitration in the Middle East – trends, developments and strategies”.

 Peter Flint, Partner at Volterra Fietta.
 He has a particular focus on international arbitration, cross-border litigation and ADR.
 Over his career, Mr Flint has been advisor to governments and commercial parties in connection with international disputes of a global nature in a wide range of jurisdictions around the world.
 His arbitration experience includes all of the established arbitral rules, including those of the ICC, LCIA, SCC, the PCA, the Energy Charter Treaty, COMESA and SADEC.

-This event will be moderated by Professor Robert Volterra, Partner at Volterra Fietta and Visiting Professor of Law at University College London.
+This event was moderated by Professor Robert Volterra, Partner at Volterra Fietta and Visiting Professor of Law at University College London.
 Mr Volterra advises and represents governments, international organisations and private clients on a wide range of public international law issues.
 Mr Volterra regularly acts as co‑agent, counsel and advocate before the International Court of Justice and ad hoc international arbitration tribunals, including under the PCA, ICSID, ICC, SCC, LCIA, UNCITRAL, WTO and UNCLOS rules.
 He regularly sits as an arbitrator in ICSID, UNCITRAL, ICC, SCC and LCIA arbitrations.

 For any queries regarding the content of the seminar, please email firstname.lastname@example.org.